Redefining online feedback collection for ServiceOntario

 Key findings

-How did users react to the survey questions?
+How did people react to the survey questions?

 The satisfaction question made those with negative experiences feel more heard and validated.